 Planning permission was granted in 2017 for a new outdoor hub at Calke Abbey, which will provide much-needed facilities and will offer visitors more opportunities to get outdoors and explore the parkland.
 We’re phasing the project over a number of years, and are currently finalising a detailed plan for the first phase, which will be completed by late 2018.

 During the first phase, we aim to create access and exit routes through Poker’s Leys woodland, pedestrian routes to the recently extended Tramway Trail and provide up to 100 permanent parking spaces.
-There will also be space for seasonal facilities such as a catering kiosk with outdoor seating, toilets and visitor information.
+There will also be space for seasonal facilities including a refreshments kiosk with outdoor seating, toilets and visitor information.